 Services from ADO Centro Cancun and Cancun Airport to Playa Del Carmen run very frequently throughout the day.
-There is a bus at about 00:30.
-Then, buses run every 20-30 minutes from 06:10 am.
+The first bus departs from Cancun at 06:00 am and then services run every 10-30 minutes throughout the day.

 You can check the precise schedule via the ADO bus website or app or via Busbud.
-The ADO platforms are only available in Spanish only, but the schedule information is pretty self-explanatory.
+The ADO platforms are only available in Spanish, but the schedule information is pretty self-explanatory.

 Taking the bus from Cancun Airport

 Buses from Cancun Airport to Mahahual depart from terminals 2, 3, and 4 every 20-30 minutes between 6 am and 8 pm each day.
 The journey takes about an hour.

 You will find small ticket booths on the outskirts of each terminal building where you can buy your bus ticket.
 However, you should try to ensure that you have plenty of small bills as these ADO vendors usually do not accept cards and do not have change.

 Purchasing your ADO bus ticket

-You can purchase your bus tickets online, in advance if you want to secure a particular seat or if you are worried about wanting to have everything organized before you go.
+You can purchase your bus tickets online in advance if you want to secure a particular seat or if you are worried about wanting to have everything organised before you go.
 Since the ADO site and app often glitch when you try to make a payment with a foreign debit/credit card, you might find it easier to purchase your tickets via Busbud.

-However, this site does take a commission but it is only around $1 or so.
+This site does take a commission but it is only around $1 or so.
 You can also buy tickets directly from the ticket offices at each bus station.